-Because decorative concrete is such a visual product, a promotional video is an excellent method for educating potential clients about how to turn conventional grey concrete surfaces into something truly extraordinary.
+Because decorative concrete is such a visual product, a promotional video is an excellent method for educating potential clients.
+Video can show how to turn conventional grey concrete surfaces into something truly extraordinary.
 “When you take a video to prospective customers, you’re doing two things,” said Hartzog.
 “First, you’re educating them about the attractive option of decorative concrete, which they may not know about yet, and second, you’re showing them that you’re the person they should hire to do their job.”

 Videos should be limited to 8-10 minutes in length to avoid boring your audience.
 They should include “before, during and after” shots of several different projects, tightly edited for maximum effectiveness.
 Producing your master video represents most of the cost involved; making multiple copies to leave with your prospects is very inexpensive.

 Know Your Customers

 The visual presentation of quality work goes a long way in convincing your audience to hire you.
 Jeff Chambers, a veteran in decorative concrete installation in the Southern California market, concentrates almost exclusively on retail commercial applications, especially chain stores and restaurants.
 He has learned the wisdom of researching how an organization is structured.
 Chambers approaches the right decision-makers and offers a compelling case through Power Point and other computer-based presentations.